 In 2022 and 2023, UICC is conducting a series of Regional Dialogues, ‘Women’s cancers: sharing experience, strengthening regional networks’ .
 The first two were held in Abidjan, Côte d'Ivoire, and Rio de Janeiro, Brazil in 2022.
 During these two meetings nearly 120 participants joined together from their respective regions to discuss actions needed to address the burden of women’s cancers.
-The upcoming Regional Dialogue on women’s cancers will be held in Manila, Philippines in May 2023.
+The latest Regional Dialogue on women’s cancers was held in Manila, Philippines in May 2023.

 Today, breast and cervical cancer combined are the leading causes of death from cancer in women, with over 2.8 million new cases and over one million deaths globally in 2020 (latest Globocan figures).
 While the incidence of cervical cancer is expected to drop by 2040, notably thanks to increased vaccination against the human papillomavirus that is a significant cause of cervical cancer, the number of cases of breast cancer is expected to rise by over 80%.
 There are also considerable difference in the expected rise in mortality related to both cancer: just under 5% for cervical cancer by 2040, but more than double (100%) for breast cancer.